 Anne was born in New York City, and was raised there and in western Massachusetts, earning a BA in Classics from Bowdoin College and an MA in English and Comparative Literature from Columbia University.
-She’s lived in a bunch of different places, including California, Washington, DC, Finland, and ten years in a small city in eastern France from where she traveled to Paris often.
+She’s lived in many different places, including California, Washington, DC, Finland, and ten years in a small city in eastern France from where she traveled to Paris often.
 She currently splits her time between New York and Switzerland, where her husband is a human-rights lawyer with the UN.
 They have two daughters.

 You can read an author q and a with Anne here.

 Look for a few book suggestions from Anne here.
 They change regularly – always on a new theme and usually a mix of recent and older titles – so check back.